franz-net/hold-my-spot/README.md

 ### Technologies Used
 * Python Flask - For the back end framework and Front end views
+* Python psycopg2 - To interact with postgress
+* Python qrcode - To generate QR codes
+* Python Boto3 - To interact with S3 buckets
 * Postgres - To store persistent data related to the events and users
 * JavaScript - For some of the interactivity in the application
 * Heroku - Web application hosting